Collisional shift and broadening of Rydberg states in nitric oxide at room temperature: Results

 For the evaluation of our measurements we start by calculating the frequency axis out of the time axis by using the known free--spectral range of the Rydberg laser's transfer cavity.
 The peak distances are fitted against the position in time by using a third--order polynomial function.
 The voltage signal is smoothed by a filter such that a following data reduction is not affecting the quality.
 Note that the \tia~converts and amplifies from current to voltage, and the signal we process here is the lock--in amplifiers output signal.
 For each trace the most dominant center peak of the high--$l$--manifold, i.e.~the peak not affected by the Stark effect, and the left and right of it are fitted using individual Voigt functions of the form

 where $\mathcal{P}_3(\omega)$ is a polynomial function of third order to account for the baseline, $A$ is the amplitude, $\gamma_\text{L}$ is the Lorentzian part of the full width at half maximum (\fwhm), $\gamma_\text{G} = 2\sqrt{2\log(2)}\sigma$ is the Gaussian part of the \fwhm, and $\omega_{0}$ is the center position relevant to extract the shift.
 The Voigt function $f_\text{Voigt}$ is normalized to its amplitude.
 Special care is taken for the polynomial bounds such that the effects on the parameters of interest are negligible.
 While we only look at the center peak, the side peaks are fitted for consistency checking.
-We use
+In \FigRef{fig:ExampleTrace} we show an exemplary measurement trace including a fit.